Mirages are images caused by atmospheric refraction.

 Fata Morgana

 The illusion that plagued people in legends as well as in real history is the Fata Morgana.
-Usually described as something mysterious that can’t be reached, this optical illusion is actually caused by several layers of warm and cold air.
+The name comes from the sorceress Morgan le Fay in Arthurian legend, who was said to conjure castles in the air to lure sailors to their doom.
+It’s usually described as something mysterious that can’t be reached, but it is an optical illusion; an extreme form of mirage.

 In history, some phantom islands have been put on maps, but even in modern days people get tricked by Fata Morgana’s and report seeing UFOs.